kodecocodes/deprecated-books/README.md

-# raywenderlich.com Deprecated Books
+# Kodeco Deprecated Books

-This repo is for [raywenderlich.com](https://www.raywenderlich.com/) books that are no longer supported.
+This repo is for [Kodeco](https://www.kodeco.com/) books that are no longer supported.

 Links to book zip files: